 There are special rules for getting married in Denmark.
-To facilitate the processing of the case, is it essential to scan the documents in colors and actual sizes and send them in advance to us by e-mail at email@example.com.
+To facilitate the processing of the case, it is essential to scan the documents in colors and actual sizes and send them in advance to us by e-mail at firstname.lastname@example.org.

-You must your passport and ID card that you have already sent to us and present them to the wedding office at the chosen City Hall.
+You must have your passport and ID card that you have already sent to us and present them to the wedding office at the chosen City Hall.

 Your consultant will review whether we have received all the documents to ensure compliance with the processing time.
 You can contact us by e-mail, and we will send you a list of the documents that suit you and your partner.

 It depends on your situation, and you need one or more of the following documents to meet the requirements to get married in Denmark:

 - A valid passport - both of you need to attach photos of all pages in your passport, including front and back and blank pages - the pictures must be in color, and they must be of excellent quality.

 - Your ID card (valid for EU citizens only) - we must receive photos of both sides of the ID card - the pictures must be in color, and they must be of excellent quality.